kauri0/Kauri.sBS/_posts/Published/2023-10-16-An-Albanian-Cycle-Tour-Week-One.md

 A noisy flock of bats dance along the ceiling.<br>

-The private room requires a sacrifice to enter.<br>
+The private room requires a sacrifice; muddy your knees to enter.<br>

 The depths, some few hundred metres, open up high and wide.<br><br>

 Bats roost on the ceiling.
 A couple hundred of them, at least.<br>

-The slippery, clayey ground graduates into a twenty-metre-high, and<br>
+The slippery, clayey ground graduates into a twenty-metre-high,<br>

 A million-year-old shit in a pile at the back of the cave.<br>